A Homogeneous Catalog of Oscillating Solar-Type Stars Observed by the Kepler Mission and a New Amplitude Scaling Relation Including Chromospheric Activity: Oscillation Parameters

-where PSD is the maximum power spectral density of the smoothed oscillation envelope in ppm$^2$/\muhz returned by \pysyd at \numax, \dnu is the frequency separation of the star in \muhz, and $c$ is the normalization factor of 3.04 \citep{Kjeldsen_2008, Huber_2011}.
 In Figure \ref{fig:all_amp_vs_numax}A, we plot the observed amplitude as a function of measured \numax.
 Note that 47 stars are missing from this plot given no measurement of \numax or \dnu.
 The star at (\numax, $A_\mathrm{obs}$ ) $\sim$ (100, 17) -- KIC ID 6470149 -- has a clear oscillation pattern, but its low resolution makes the \numax measurement difficult and could be responsible for its deviation from the distribution.
 Similarly, KIC ID 9390670 at (\numax, $A_\mathrm{obs}$ ) $\sim$ (1304, 2.3) is a low SNR detection with an uncertain \numax, and a greater than 50\% error in observed amplitude.
 The observed change in slope at \app$1500$ \muhz is consistent with previous studies (e.g., H13).

 Similar to previous studies (e.g., H11), the amplitude--\numax\ relation shows significantly more scatter than expected from measurement errors.
 To investigate possible correlations with other parameters, Figure \ref{fig:all_amp_vs_numax}B shows the same distribution coloured by the metallicity for each star, where spectroscopic metallicities are available for 73\% of our sample from three sources: \cite{Bruntt_2012, Buchhave_2015, Serenelli_2017}.
 We find no gradient or pattern for main--sequence and subgiant stars in this parameter space.
 This is similar to the results from \cite{Yu_2018} for red giant stars, but different than their results for red clump stars, where they found that metal--rich red clump stars oscillate with larger amplitudes than metal--poor stars at a given \numax, \dnu, and \teff (see Figure 12 in \cite{Yu_2018}).